On the Capacity of MISO Optical Intensity Channels With Per-Antenna Intensity Constraints: Signaling for EC-OIC and BC-OIC

-{Inspired by the above examples, in order to design a good spatial constellation we can let our proposed algorithms concatenated with a well-designed constellation of the equivalent input in terms of Euclidean distance.
-This transmitter architecture may deserve special attention.}
+{Inspired by the above examples, in order to design a good spatial constellation, we can concatenate our proposed algorithms to a well-designed constellation of the equivalent input in terms of Euclidean distance.
+This transmitter architecture may deserve further attention.}